changx03/optimizing-web-apps-webpack/NOTE.md

 })()
 ```

-### import function from module
+### Import function from module

-* In development mode, webpack will copy all functions into the bundle, regardless export or not.
+* In `development` mode, webpack will copy all functions into the bundle, regardless export or not.
-* In production mode, webpack only includes the functions you imported.
+* In `production` mode, webpack only includes the functions you imported.

 #### ES6 Harmony Syntax